Ineshtandy/MernBook/README.md

 / security mechanism in browsers that restricts the ability of web pages to make requests to a different domain / web sec mechanism
 / using cors middleware

+FRONT-END

+STEP 1 : REACT APP USING VITE, TAILWIND CSS

+/ npm create vite@latest -> creates react app
+/ install tailwind css -> steps on tailwind css website

+STEP 2 : SPA

+/ spa = single page application
+/ for using react router dom, import it
+/ <Routes><Route/>><Route/>></Routes> this is the structure, one main routes holding multiple route elements

+HOW TO RUN?

+/ install all dependencies using npm i in both frontend and backend folder / open both folders in seperate terminals and npm run dev